Actor Kal Penn turns out to be gay, announces engagement to partner, 11 - ExBulletin

 Actor Kal Penn turns out to be gay, announces engagement to partner, 11

+“Josh and I have been together for 11 years,” Penn said, explaining how he presented his sexuality in his memoir.
+He added: We celebrated our 11th anniversary in October.
+So writing about it… it’s very simple. in our lives, and when you are the son of Indian immigrants who say you want to be an actor, the chaos that is created in your family and your community will win out over everything else, always. “

+After moving to Los Angeles to work as an actor, Kal broke out in 2004 with the comedy Harold & Kumar Go to White Castle alongside his co-star John Cho.
+The film was a hit in the stoner comedy genre and spawned two sequels and led Kal to other endeavors including the 2006 drama Namesake and the House series.

-Kal Penn, who is all set for his book launch You can’t be serious, became gay.
-The actor, in a recent interview with People, spoke about her relationship, her parents’ reaction and her wedding plans.
-Kal Penn, 44, has been in a relationship with partner Josh for 11 years and the couple are engaged.
-The actor told People he found out about his sexuality relatively later than most people.
-“I discovered my own sexuality relatively later in life compared to a lot of other people.
-There’s no timeline on that stuff.
-People find out about their shit at different times in their lives, so I’m glad I did when I did. “
+Kal met her fiance Josh while working in Washington, DC “I discovered my own sexuality relatively late in life compared to a lot of other people,” Kal later told People magazine. at different times in their lives, so I’m glad I did when I did. “

-Namesake The star added that he felt “very supported” when he told his parents.
-“I first shared things with my parents and close friends,” he said.
-He added: “I know it sounds nice, but it’s true, when you’ve already told your Indian parents and the South Asian community that you intend to become an actor for a living, really all of you. the conversations that follow are super easy.
-They’re just like, ‘Yeah, alright.’
-I felt very supported by everyone.
-It’s a wonderful thing.
-I know everyone has different experiences with this and so I feel really, really lucky, “said Kal Penn, as quoted by People.

-Speaking about his wedding plans, the actor said, “Obviously I’m engaged to a man and our families will be there for the wedding.
-The big disagreement now is whether it’s a big wedding or a small wedding.
-I want the big a ** Indian wedding.
-Josh, hate the attention, Or we could just do a quick 20 minute thing with our families and that’s it.
-So we have to meet halfway. “
+“I am really delighted to share our relationship with readers.
+But Josh, my partner, my parents and my brother, four of whom I am the closest in the family, are quite calm.
+They don’t like attention and avoid the limelight, ”he added.

 Sources